Updated on

-Holotranscobalamin represents only 10-30% of the B12 circulating in the blood but is the only form of B12 that is taken up and used by cells of the body, hence it’s other name – active B12.
+Holotranscobalamin represents only 10-30% of the B12 circulating in the blood but is the only form of B12 that is taken up and used by cells of the body, hence its other name – active B12.

 Active-B12, the next level of B12 testing; Axis-Shield

-Let’s discuss it in detail.
+Let’s explore it in detail.

 What Is Active B12 (HoloTC)?